colorofchange/coding_challenge_1/README.md

 - The `/select-mailing` page (http://127.0.0.1/select-mailing) has a small graphical bug from a previous PR, splitting the layout into 3 different columns.
 It should only be 2.
 Can you fix it?
 See `screenshot.png` in the root folder.
 The red arrows point out the extra column.
   - Our SCSS assets are in `static/scss`

+While working on this challenge, please write tests where you think it's appropriate for the features you are adding or modifying.

-The [Django Documentation](https://docs.djangoproject.com/en/3.0/) should have instructions on how to access objects from the database and other elements such as a Paginator and how HTML tempaltes work.
+The [Django Documentation](https://docs.djangoproject.com/en/3.0/) should have instructions on how to access objects from the database and other elements such as a Paginator and how HTML templates work.

 ### Build instructions